 Getting a Service User Number

-Service User Numbers are issued by Bacs to organisations sponsored by its members - the UK's major banks.
-Each bank has its own application process for sponsorship, but all look for the following key requirements:
+Service User Numbers are issued to organisations sponsored by Bacs participants.
+Each participant has its own application process for sponsorship, but all look for the following key requirements:

 Management expertise to enforce the Direct Debit scheme rules, minimise submission errors, and maintain the reputation of the scheme.

 Financial reserves to refund any indemnity claims under the Direct Debit Guarantee.
 Generally these reserves must be placed in a surety bond.